Shergar: Insurance

-Shergar was insured through several different insurance companies.
+Shergar was insured through several insurance companies.
 The Lloyd's of London insurance brokers Hodgson McCreedy covered £3,625,000 of the total, and added a theft clause to the policy.
 Other shareholders—accountable for £1.5 million worth of shares—had insurance that did not include a theft clause; Cosgrove was one of the mortality-only insured members.
 Shareholders accounting for £3 million did not take out insurance; the Aga Khan was one of the uninsured members of the syndicate.
-Cosgrove was insured with the Norwich Union (now part of Aviva), who refused to pay, even when it became clear that Shergar was probably dead; the company's liability was £144,000.
+Cosgrove was insured with Norwich Union (now part of Aviva), who refused to pay, even when it became clear that Shergar was probably dead; the company's liability was £144,000.

 The 20 policies that included a theft clause were all settled in full in June 1983, even though there was a question of whether there was a need to.
-Terry Hall, an animal insurance insurer with Lloyd's of London, observes that while theft was clear cut, the demand of a ransom meant that the action was considered extortion, rather than theft, which meant the mortality and theft policies did not have to be paid out.
+Terry Hall, an animal insurer with Lloyd's of London, observes that while theft was clear cut, the demand of a ransom meant that the action was considered extortion, rather than theft, which meant the mortality and theft policies did not have to be paid out.
 Legal advice was sought by Lloyd's of London, who were told that although it was a grey area, payment was advised.